 Since 1950, when most of the third world nations were trying hard to come out from the bondage of colonialism and were striving towards the path of economic growth, the comparable economic feature of SL came into prominence.
 Especially, during the second half of the last century, with the help of advanced nations and as well as international financial organizations, most of the LDCs became active to raise their real per capita gross national products on a sustainable basis.
-Later, a comparable measurement system of "quality of life" for all the participating nations was evolved by Morris (1980) in the form of Physical Quality of Life Index (PQLI) and it emphasized only on the non-economic factors such as life expectancy at birth, adult literacy rate (ALR) and infant mortality rate.
+Later, a comparable measurement system of "quality of Life Index (PQLI) and it emphasized only on the non-economic factors such as life expectancy at birth, adult literacy rate (ALR) and infant mortality rate.
 Later, the popular concept of Human Development Index (HDI) of the United Nations Development Programme (UNDP) came into existence in 1990, under the supervision of famous economists A. K. Sen and Mahbub-ul Haque, where the major areas of concern were health, education and SL (UNDP reports 1990 onwards).
 In HDI, the dimension of SL is measured by the logarithmic transformation of real GDP per capita (GDPPC)/real GNI per capita (GNIPC) (Anand & Sen, 1994) and this measurement system has certainly given some importance on the economic indicator of per capita income (PCI).